What Is the Auto Accident Statute of Limitations in New Jersey?

 Yes, New Jersey operates under a no-fault insurance system for car accidents.
 This means that after an accident, regardless of who is at fault, your own auto insurance policy typically covers your medical expenses and lost wages up to the limit of your personal injury protection (PIP) coverage.

 However, the no-fault system doesn’t eliminate the relevance of fault entirely, especially when it comes to pursuing additional compensation.
-In cases where injuries are severe, surpassing the threshold defined under New Jersey law, you may step outside the no-fault system to file a claim or lawsuit against the at-fault driver.
+In cases where injuries are severe, surpassing the serious injury threshold, you may step outside the no-fault system to file a claim or lawsuit against the at-fault driver.

 While the auto accident statute of limitations pertains to filing a lawsuit, remember that insurance claims also have their deadlines.
 It’s prudent to notify your insurance company about an accident almost immediately after it occurs.
 Insurance policies often have a “prompt notice” requirement, and failure to report an accident promptly can result in the denial of coverage.